 There are multiple options for remitting payment for your Mercer Island utility bill.
-If you have questions regarding your bill contact a Customer Service Representative in the Utility Billing Department at 206.275.7783 Monday through Friday between the hours of 8:00am to 5:00pm.
+If you have questions regarding your bill contact the Utility Billing Team at 206.275.7783, Monday through Friday, 8:00 am to 5:00 pm.

 - Pay your utility bill by mail by sending a check or money order to the address listed above.
 Please include your account number on the check.

 For reporting problems outside of regular business hours, call the non-emergency police number at 425.577.5656.